 app.exec_()

 It is common for plots to involve more than one line.
 In PyQtGraph this is as simple as calling .plot() multiple times on the same PlotWidget.
-In the following example we're going to plot two lines of similar data, using the same line styles, thicknesses etc. for each, but changing the line colour.
+In the following example we're going to plot two lines of similar data, using the same line styles, thicknesses etc. for each, but changing the line color.

 def plot(self, x, y, plotname, color):